-- all roles require technology & computer skills
+- All roles require technology & computer skills

-|Hike Leader||Lead hikes for members and non-members, plans the routes, set the pace and point out areas of interest to hike members.
+|Leads hikes for members and non-members, plans routes, sets pace and points out areas of interest to hikers.
 Ensures safety of hikers.

 - Knowledgeable about the hike routes

 - Good with leading people

-|Land Steward||Responsible for implementing the Land Stewardship Program on specific properties.
+|Responsible for implementing the Land Stewardship Program on specific properties.

 - Knowledge of local plants and animals

-|Land Owner Ambassador||Develop relations with specific land owners.
+|Develop relations with specific land owners.
 Help to identify new properties for purchase or trail access.

 - People person, ability to motivate volunteers

 |Custody of a section of the trail to ensure it is clear and safe to hike, including

 - Good observation skills

-|Trail Maintenance Volunteer||Help with construction and repairs on the Trail.
-Must be able to build various projects on the Trail, such as bridges and stiles.
+|Help with construction and repairs on the trail.
+Must be able to build various projects on the trail, such as bridges and stiles.

 |Responsible to walk an assigned section of the trail and report issues.